quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523.md

 
 3 years ago
 Response from the owner 3 years ago
 Sara, thanks for your positive feedback!
-We’re so glad you had a great experience with C&F Mortgage.
+We're so glad you had a great experience with C&F Mortgage.
 Thanks again!

 justin72036